SarahDribi/neural_explanability/README.md

- ├── dataset/          # contains dataset loaders that apply normalization ├── explanation_logic/  # has all the logic of explanation ├── plnn/         # this folder has the tools for milp programming └── scripts/   # Some higher level functions that hide some underlying details
+ ├── dataset/          # contains dataset loaders that apply normalization ├── explanation_logic/  # has all the logic of explanation ├── plnn/         # this folder has the tools for milp programming └── scripts/
+ └── tools/     some optimized bound propagation tools taken from oval-bab directory
+  # Some higher level functions that hide some underlying details
 ```

 ---